ilbey/foodcourt-cardsystem/README.md

-# foodcourt-cardsystem
+# warehouse-management-system(WMS)
- Conversion of the refectory of our school into a system with RFID card reader on the QT platform and creating an administrative interface.
+It is designed to store the product records of the dining hall and patisserie warehouse in our school in a computerized environment.
+Keeps records of products' entry and exit to the warehouse.